David Crenshaw Barrow Jr.: Later years

-Barrow was often called upon for public service outside of his university duties.
-In 1907, at the request of Booker T. Washington, Barrow served on the board of the Jeanes Fund for the improvement of rural education for African Americans.

-He also served as the neutral arbitrator in the Central of Georgia Railway strike in 1909.
-After black workers were hired to work alongside whites, white employees of the railroad, who were represented by the Brotherhood of Locomotive Firemen and Enginemen, called a strike.
-The black employees received a lower wage than their white counterparts.
-The issue was settled by a federal board of arbitration, which ruled that black workers should be paid equal pay for equal work.
-Barrow's vote thus led to the retention of black firemen at equal pay with whites.

 Chancellor Barrow died in 1929 at his home in Athens.
 Funeral services were held in the Chapel on UGA's north campus, and he was buried in Oconee Hill Cemetery in Athens.
 Barrow County, Georgia an Athens elementary school, an Athens street, Barrow Hall at the university and the David C. Barrow Chair of Mathematics all honor the late Chancellor.